Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 independently in memory.

-When using a database, Kong will store data for all its entities (such as Routes, Services, Consumers, and Plugins) in PostgreSQL, and all Kong nodes belonging to the same cluster must connect themselves to the same database.
+When using a database, Kong will store data for all its entities (such as Routes, Services, Consumers, and Plugins) in a database, and all Kong nodes belonging to the same cluster must connect themselves to the same database.

-Kong supports PostgreSQL versions 9.5 and above.

 When not using a database, Kong is said to be in "DB-less mode": it will keep its entities in memory, and each node needs to have this data entered via a